 • Cost of hardware: None (app-based)

-• Cost of software: Free
+• Cost of software: Free; Premium starting at $10/mo

 TruckMap is a free app built specifically for truck drivers.
 It gives turn-by-turn directions that account for truck restrictions, plus tools like weigh station status and parking availability — all at no cost.